LF-RoGu/Radar-mmWave/Code/README.md

 ## Algorithms
 In this folder of the repository you are going to find different types of algorithms.
 From the code that will run in a raspberrypi, to codes that are used for debugging.
 In which a file is read to obtain the point cloud or any other relevant information from the sensor.
+## LocalSim
+In this folder is the files to be able to visualize the recorded data in the Logs folder.
+You will be able to visualize the data obtained in different formats to be able to understand the basic of data processing that is needed.
+For example:
+- Raw Point cloud.
+- Point cloud with physical filters.
+- Point cloud with velocity estimation filters.
+- Point cloud clustered (Density Based).
+- Vehicle velocity estimation.
+- Occupancy Grid.
 ## Modules
 In this folder of the repository you are going to find the submodules used for the project.
 This modules work in a class based system, as the goal is for this system to be closer to c++ using and easier to pass in the future.